Sales Pipeline · CRM Strategy · Small Business

 - Prune ruthlessly.
 Dead deals that linger inflate the pipeline and waste attention.
 Mark them lost and move on.

 You can manage a tiny pipeline in your head, but it does not scale.
 A CRM gives you the visual board, the time-in-stage flags, and the automation to create a follow-up task when a deal goes quiet or a reminder when one ages past a threshold.
-Pair that with the right pipeline metrics — conversion rate between stages, average deal age, win rate — and you can see not just where each deal is, but where your process leaks.
+Purpose-built pipeline CRMs like Pipedrive make the board the whole product; platforms like HubSpot and Zoho CRM pair the pipeline with marketing and automation depth.
+Whichever you use, the features that matter for management are the same: visual stages, time-in-stage visibility, next-activity tracking, and reporting on the metrics above.

 What should you do next?